Improving the accuracy of likelihood-based inference in meta-analysis and meta-regression: Introduction

 \section{Introduction}

-Meta-analysis is a widely applicable approach to combine information from different studies about a common effect of interest.
+Meta-analysis is a widely applicable approach to combining information from different studies about a common effect of interest.
 A popular framework for accounting for the heterogeneity between studies is the random-effects specification in \citet{dersimonian:86}.
-There is ample evidence that frequentist inference for this specification can result in misleading conclusions, especially if inference is carried out by relying on first-order asymptotic arguments in the common setting of small or moderate number of studies \citep[e.~g.,][]{vanhouwelingen:02, guolo:15}.
+There is ample evidence that frequentist inference for this specification can result in misleading conclusions, especially if inference is carried out by relying on first-order asymptotic arguments in the common setting of small or moderate number of studies \citep[e.g.,][]{vanhouwelingen:02, guolo:15}.
 The same considerations apply to the random-effects meta-regression model, which is a direct extension of random-effects meta-analysis allowing for study-specific covariates.
-Proposals that have been presented to account for the finite number of studies include modification of the limiting distribution of test statistics \citep{knapp:03}, restricted maximum likelihood \citep{viechtbauer:05} and second-order asymptotics \citep{guolo:12}.
+Proposals presented to account for the finite number of studies include modification of the limiting distribution of test statistics \citep{knapp:03}, restricted maximum likelihood \citep{viechtbauer:05} and second-order asymptotics \citep{guolo:12}.
 Recently, \citet{zeng:15} suggested a double resampling approach that outperforms several alternatives in terms of empirical coverage probability of confidence intervals for the mean effect size.

 The current paper studies the extent of the bias of the maximum likelihood estimator of the random-effect variance and introduces a bias-reducing penalized likelihood that yields a substantial improvement in the estimation of the random-effect variance.
-The bias-reducing penalized likelihood is closely related to the approximate conditional likelihood of \citet{cox:87} and the restricted maximum likelihood for inference about the random-effects variance.
-In addition, the associated penalized deviance can be directly used for inference about the fixed-effect parameters.
-Real-data examples and two thorough simulation studies illustrate the improvement in finite-sample performance against alternatives from the recent literature.
+The bias-reducing penalized likelihood is related to the approximate conditional likelihood of \citet{cox:87} and the restricted maximum likelihood for inference about the random-effects variance.
+The order of the penalty function allows the derivation of a $\chi^2$ approximation of the distribution of the logarithm of the penalized likelihood ratio statistic, which can be used for inference about the fixed-effect parameters.
+Real-data examples and two simulation studies illustrate the improvement in finite-sample performance against alternatives from the recent literature.